Scottish Wedding Traditions: A Complete Guide for Modern Couples

 · Traditions

 Scotland has one of the richest wedding traditions of any country in the world.
 Many of these customs stretch back centuries; others are more recent inventions that have nonetheless become firmly embedded in the Scottish wedding vocabulary.
-Here is a guide to the traditions worth knowing about — and how to weave them into a modern celebration.
+The result is a tradition that feels both ancient and alive — couples can lean into as much or as little of it as they like, and even one or two well-chosen elements give a day a distinctly Scottish character.

 Handfasting

 Perhaps the oldest and most poetic of all Scottish wedding customs, handfasting is a ritual in which the couple's hands are bound together with ribbon or cord during the ceremony — symbolising the binding of two lives.
 The phrase "tying the knot" derives directly from this practice.
-Handfasting was historically used as a form of betrothal or trial marriage, but today it is incorporated into civil and religious ceremonies as a beautiful symbolic gesture.
-Your celebrant or registrar can incorporate a handfasting into almost any ceremony format.
+Handfasting was historically used as a form of betrothal or trial marriage in medieval Scotland, often when a priest could not be reached; today it is incorporated into civil and religious ceremonies as a beautiful symbolic gesture.

 The Quaich